Leasehold homes: responsibilities for repairs

 £100 per year, with work taking over a year to do

-You are responsible for all repairs if you live in a leasehold house.
-Check your lease agreement for details about who is responsible for shared spaces like driveways and communal gardens.
+If you live in a leasehold house, you are responsible for all repairs.
+Check your lease agreement to find out who is responsible for shared spaces like driveways and communal gardens.

-Most freeholders do not have to check regularly for repairs.
+Most freeholders do not have to do regular checks for repairs.

 give details of the repairs needed